ITDevLtd/MCVirt/Documentation/Installation.rst

 ------------------

-* Puppet is used install the McVirt package and other tools used on the system.
+* Puppet is used install the MCVirt package and other tools used on the system.
 To install puppet, please see wiki:Puppet#Installation
-* The McVirt package is retrieved from the Ubuntu repository on orion.
+* The MCVirt package is retrieved from the Ubuntu repository on orion.